jonmbake/menu-hotkeys/README.md

-**Note: This is a work in process.
-It is not completed yet!**

 # Menu Hotkeys

-Quickly add keyboard hotkeys (keyboard shortcuts) to HTML menu items.
+Quickly add keyboard hotkeys (shortcuts) to HTML menu items.
 Dependent on [jQuery Hotkeys](https://github.com/jeresig/jquery.hotkeys).

+## How it Works

+### Double Click Menu Item to Add a Hotkey

 ## Getting Started
 Download the [production version][min] or the [development version][max].